lydiots/sprites/demo/README.md

 # @lydiots/sprites PixiJS Demo

-This interactive demo showcases the amazing **TypeScript autocomplete experience** that `@lydiots/sprites` provides when working with PixiJS.
+This interactive demo showcases the amazing **TypeScript autocomplete experience** that `@lydiots/sprites` provides when working with PixiJS, **loading sprites directly from the CDN**.

 ## 🚀 What This Demo Shows

-### Perfect IDE Autocomplete
+### Perfect IDE Autocomplete + CDN Integration
 - **Character Selection**: Type `Characters.` and see all available characters with autocomplete
 - **Size Selection**: Access `Characters.goblin01.sizes.` and get autocomplete for all available sizes
 - **Animation Selection**: Navigate to `Characters.goblin01.sizes['32x32'].animations.` for perfect animation autocomplete
+- **CDN URLs**: All sprite paths automatically point to `https://cdn.lydiots.com/assets/`
-- **Type Safety**: Everything is fully typed - no more guessing sprite names or sizes!
+- **Type Safety**: Everything is fully typed - no more guessing sprite names, sizes, or URLs!

 ### Developer Experience Features